bandaangosta/api-metadata/README.md

 # api-metadata
-Simple REST API for ASDM metadata in ALMA Data Warehouse.
+Simple REST API for ASDM execution data in ALMA Data Warehouse.
 Intended mainly for analytics and troubleshooting applications.

 ## Authentication